Parenting comes with lots of responsibilities when it comes to caring for your kids.

 Review the treatment plan and any restrictions your doctor recommends.

 Think about how that impacts your parenting.

-If you’re not supposed to lift anything over 10 pounds while you’re recovering, that makes parenting a baby or toddler difficult.
+If you’re not supposed to lift anything over 10 pounds while recovering, parenting a baby or toddler is difficult.

-You may need to hire someone to help so you can stick to the weight requirements.
+You may need to hire someone to help to stick to the weight requirements.

 Look for ways to modify your normal parenting routine to fit with those restrictions to ensure you can recover as quickly as possible.